 Step 6: Pass Parts I and II of the United States Medical Licensing Examination (USMLE) (Timelines Vary)

-Prior to finishing medical school, and before applying for residency) students must pass the first two parts of the United States Medical Licensing Examination (USMLE).
+Before finishing medical school (and before applying for residency), students must pass the first two parts of the United States Medical Licensing Examination (USMLE).
 This demonstrates competency in diagnoses, basic medical principles, and disease development.

 Step 7: Apply for a Hematology-Oncology Residency (During Medical School)

 During the final year of medical school, students apply for residency.
 This process is managed online through the National Resident Matching Program (also known as The Match).
-There are over 150 hematology-oncology residencies across the US so students have a wide variety of places to chose from.
+There are over 150 hematology-oncology residencies across the US, so students have a wide variety of places to choose from.
 Most programs take only a handful of residents each year.

 Step 8: Complete Residency Requirements (Three Years)